braden-w/svelte-persisted-writable/README.md

 ### Synchronizing values between tabs

-The storedWritable automatically uses [`storageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) to keep changes to its localStorage key triggered from other tabs or windows synchronized.
+The persistedWritable automatically uses [`storageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) to keep changes to its localStorage key triggered from other tabs or windows synchronized.

 ## Credits and Updates